neurobooth/neurobooth-os/docs/single_machine_testing.md

 The issue causes a python interpreter crash with the error message "Process finished with exit code -1073741819 (0xC0000005)"

 Given that Neurobooth itself starts ACQ and STM, only the gui process can be run directly in PyCharm's interactive debugger.
-To attach the debugger on those servers, follow the instructions at https://www.jetbrains.com/help/pycharm/attach-to-process.html.
+To attach the debugger to those processes, follow the instructions at https://www.jetbrains.com/help/pycharm/attach-to-process.html.
-Pycharm can only attach debuggers to local processes so you would need to install it on each server in staging, but all three serves can have debuggers attached from your dev environment when running locally.
+Pycharm can only attach debuggers to local processes so you would need to install it on each server to perform debugging in staging, but all three processes can have debuggers attached from your dev environment when running locally.